Room Setup

 • Add a child-height mirror and a small seat.

 • Use a hook for tomorrow's outfit and a laundry basket to support autonomy.
+See our full Montessori wardrobe guide for more details.

 Movement corner: climbing set, busy board